plutov/packagemain/05-gocv-machinebox/README.md

 source $GOPATH/src/gocv.io/x/gocv/env.sh
 ```

+On https://gocv.io/getting-started/macos/ you can find how to install it on Mac.
 To verify that GoCV works fine we can run:

 ```
 go run $GOPATH/src/gocv.io/x/gocv/cmd/version/main.go